aaryapatil/aaryapatil.github.io/_pages/cv.md

 {% include base_path %}

 I hail from sunny Pune, a city in Maharashtra, India, where I obtained my B.E. in Computer Engineering at the Savitribai Phule Pune University in June 2018.
 I then became a part of the Astronomy & Astrophysics Department at the University of Toronto as a PhD (Direct-Entry) student in September 2018.
-I am currently starting my 3rd year in the program and have passed my General Qualifying Exams.
-I plan to defend my thesis proposal and achieve PhD candidacy by the end of Fall 2020.
+I achieved candidacy in Fall 2020, and am currently starting my 4th year in the program.

 My Professional Interests are:
 -----------------------------